 *The Fed’s constant intervention in the market has created a moral hazard on a scale that has never been experienced before by humanity.

->Obviously the Fed’s constant ‘money-printing’ to the tune of trillions for the benefit of a select few (billionaires) is a deadly poison in the economic organism at large.
+>Obviously the Fed’s constant printing of ‘counterfeit’ money to the tune of trillions for the benefit of a select few (billionaires) is a deadly poison to the economic organism at large.
 Destruction and chaos will certainly ensue.

 *With facial recognition, shoplifting may get you banned in places you’ve never been.